-Dr. Luther Kalb, PhD, MHS is the director of informatics at the Center for Autism and Related Disorders at Kennedy Krieger Institute.
+Dr. Luther Kalb, PhD, MHS is the director of informatics at the Center for Autism Services, Science and Innovation (CASSI™, formerly known as the Center for Autism and Related Disorders, or CARD) at Kennedy Krieger Institute.
 He is also an assistant professor in the Department of Mental Health at Johns Hopkins School of Public Health.
 His research focuses on improving mental health among persons with intellectual/developmental disabilities.

 Meghan is an abolitionist, and sexual assault and domestic violence researcher and advocate.
 Multiply physically disabled, Meghan has Autism, ADHD, and PTSD.
 Meghan likes to spend time gardening, reading, writing and being outdoors.

 Michelle Landrum is a research assistant at Johns Hopkins Bloomberg School of Public Health, and an administrator of the Wendy Klag Center for Autism and Developmental Disabilities.

 Monique Parker is a full-time student nurse at Johns Hopkins School of Nursing, part time fitness and swim instructor, and RN Student at GBMC working in oncology and telemetry.